The Mission (band): Deliverance

-In the first half of 1989, Hussey spent some time writing new material in the Black Mountains in South Wales before the band reconvened in April to start the recording process.
-At the end of the same month, they played two shows, one in support of the Lockerbie disaster and another for the Hillsborough disaster fund.
-The latter featured guest appearances by Pete Wylie and Mick Jones and saw a committed Hussey, who as a lifelong Liverpool F.C. fan, was keen to support the victims.
-In between recording, the band played a number of European festivals supporting The Cure.
-In contrast to the large shows the band had been playing on the Children Play tour, they decided to embark on a low-key Scottish Highlands tour with some of their most ardent fans in tow.
-The last commitment of the year was another headline appearance at the Reading Festival, before the band returned to the studio to complete the album.
+In the first half of 1989, Hussey wrote new material in the Black Mountains in South Wales, before the band reconvened in April to start recording.
+At the end of the same month, they played two shows, one in support of the Lockerbie bombing and another for the Hillsborough disaster fund.
+The latter featured guest appearances by Pete Wylie and Mick Jones of the Clash.
+Hussey, a lifelong Liverpool F.C. fan, was keen to support the victims.
+In between recording, the band played a number of European festivals supporting the Cure.
+In contrast to the large shows the band had put on during the Children Play tour, they embarked on a low-key Scottish Highlands tour.
+The last commitment of the year was a headline appearance at the Reading Festival, before the band returned to the studio to complete the album.

-They once again enlisted the help of Tim Palmer to produce the record, while Reeves Gabrels, Baluji Shrivastav, and Guy Chambers also made contributions.
-Slated for an early-1990 release, the recording of the Carved in Sand album had been completed by the end of August 1989.
-To kill time, the foursome then promptly went camp to form a glam rock tribute band, The Metal Gurus, playing support for The Wonder Stuff towards the end of the year.
-The first single, Butterfly on a Wheel, was released in January 1990 and narrowly missed the top ten.
-The new album appeared a month later, together with the Waves upon the Sand video that documented the recording sessions and Scottish tour of the previous year.
+They once again enlisted Tim Palmer to produce the record, while Reeves Gabrels, Baluji Shrivastav, and Guy Chambers also made contributions.
+Slated for an early-1990 release, the recording of the Carved in Sand album was completed by the end of August 1989.
+To kill time, the foursome formed a glam rock tribute band, the Metal Gurus, playing support for the Wonder Stuff towards the end of the year.
+The first single, "Butterfly on a Wheel", was released in January 1990 and narrowly missed the top ten.
+The new album appeared a month later, together with the "Waves upon the Sand" video that documented the recording sessions and Scottish tour of the previous year.